hydephp/framework/README.md

 > Note: This repository contains the core code of the Hyde framework.
 If you want to build an application using Hyde, visit the [main Hyde repository](https://github.com/hydephp/hyde) which also serves as a template to get started quickly.

 HydePHP is a Static Site Builder focused on making Blog posts easy and fun.
 Under the hood, it is powered by Laravel Zero which is a stripped-down version of the robust Laravel Framework.
 Using Blade templates the site is intelligently compiled into static HTML.
-Content is created using Markdown, which supports YAML Front Matter.
+Content is created using Markdown, which supports YAML Front Matter, or optionally with pure Blade/HTML.

 See the documentation for Hyde at https://hydephp.github.io/docs/

 ### Requirements
 > These requirements are for your local development environment.
 The static HTML can be hosted virtually anywhere, including on GitHub Pages.

 Hyde uses Laravel 9 which requires PHP >= 8.0.
 You should also have Composer and NPM installed.